BostonGlobe/generator-globeproject/README.md

 - Install the generator: `sudo npm install -g generator-globegraphic`.

 ## Create a new project
-- Create the folder and cd into it: `mkdir myProject && cd myProject`.
+- Create the folder and cd into it: `mkdir myProject && cd $_`.
-- Invoke the generator and pass it the project name: `yo globegraphic myProject`.
+- Invoke the generator: `yo globegraphic`.
 - Follow all prompts.

 ## Usage